Nick Ritchie: Early career

 Growing up in Orangeville, Ritchie competed with the Toronto Marlboros in the Greater Toronto Hockey League (GTHL) and with the Ontario Junior Hockey League's (OJHL) Georgetown Raiders.
 As a 15 year old, he scored 50 goals and 45 assists in 68 games to help the Marlboros compete for the OHL Cup.
 During the offseason, he was named to Team Ontario at the 2011 U16 Canada Winter Games.
 Ritchie gave up lacrosse in the summer of 2011 to focus completely on his hockey career.
-He was subsequently drafted second overall by the Peterborough Petes in the 2011 Ontario Hockey League (OHL) Draft.
+He was subsequently drafted second overall by the Peterborough Petes in the 2011 Ontario Hockey League (OHL) draft.
 In his first major junior hockey season with the Petes, Ritchie was one of the youngest players in the entire league.
 He skated in 62 games during the 2011–12 season and recorded 16 goals with 23 assists.

 Prior to the start of the 2013–14 season, Ritchie was named an assistant captain alongside Stephen Pierog and Nelson Armstrong.
 By December, Ritchie had collected 15 goals and 11 assists in 28 games and was named to the CHL/NHL Top Prospects Game.
-As a result of his play, Ritchie was ranked seventh amongst North American skaters by the NHL Central Scouting Bureau's mid-season list of 2014 NHL Draft eligible players.
+As a result of his play, Ritchie was ranked seventh amongst North American skaters by the NHL Central Scouting Bureau's mid-season list of 2014 NHL entry draft eligible players.
 On February 10, Ritchie was named OHL Player of the Week after he tied a franchise record by scoring five goals in one game against the Kingston Frontenacs.
 After the Petes were eliminated from the 2014 OHL playoffs by the Oshawa Generals, Ritchie was the recipient of the teams' Bill Bennett Award and Ed Rowe Memorial Award as the leading scorer and most goals winner.

-Ritchie was drafted in the first round, tenth overall, by the Anaheim Ducks at the 2014 NHL Entry Draft.
+Ritchie was drafted in the first round, tenth overall, by the Anaheim Ducks at the 2014 NHL entry draft.
 On August 2, 2014, the Ducks signed Ritchie to a three-year, entry-level contract.
 After attending the Ducks 2014–15 training camp, Ritchie was reassigned to the OHL's Peterborough Petes for his final junior season.
 On January 7, 2015, Ritchie was traded by the Peterborough Petes to the Sault Ste.
 Marie Greyhounds, along with teammate Connor Boland, in exchange for Kyle Jenkins and four draft picks.